-In particular, variable remuneration items should meet the following conditions:

-- a) Be subject to predetermined and measurable performance criteria that factor the risk assumed to obtain a given outcome. - b) Promote the long-term sustainability of the company and include non-financial criteria that are relevant for the company's long-term value, such as compliance with its internal rules and procedures and its risk control and management policies. - c) Be focused on achieving a balance between the delivery of short, medium and long-term objectives, such that performance-related pay rewards on-going achievement, maintained over sufficient time to appreciate its contribution to long-term value creation.
+In particular, variable remuneration items should meet the following conditions: a) Be subject to predetermined and measurable performance criteria that factor the risk assumed to obtain a given outcome. b) Promote the long-term sustainability of the company and include non-financial criteria that are relevant for the company's long-term value, such as compliance with its internal rules and procedures and its risk control and management policies. c) Be focused on achieving a balance between the delivery of short, medium and long-term objectives, such that performance-related pay rewards on-going achievement, maintained over sufficient time to appreciate its contribution to long-term value creation.
 This will ensure that performance measurement is not based solely on one-off, occasional or extraordinary events.

-Complies ★ Complies in part Explain No aplicable

-59. A major part of variable remuneration components should be deferred for a long enough period to ensure that predetermined performance criteria have effectively been met.

-60. Remuneration linked to company earnings should bear in mind any qualifications stated in the external auditor's report that reduce their amount.

-61. A major part of executive directors' variable remuneration should be linked to the award of shares or financial instruments whose value is linked to the share price.
+Explain Not applicable Complies X Complies in part 59.
+A major part of variable remuneration components should be deferred for a long enough period to ensure that predetermined performance criteria have effectively been met.
+Complies X Complies in part Explain Not applicable 60.
+Remuneration linked to company earnings should bear in mind any qualifications stated in the external auditor's report that reduce their amount.
+Complies in part Explain Complies X Not applicable 61.
+A major part of executive directors' variable remuneration should be linked to the award of shares or financial instruments whose value is linked to the share price.
+Complies X Complies in part Explain Not applicable